Vladimir Putin's rise to power

 In the early 2000s, significant political changes took place in Russia with Vladimir Putin's rise to power.
 He previously held key positions in security forces and government, and he became the successor to President Boris Yeltsin.

-After serving as the head of the Federal Security Service of the Russian Federation and as Secretary of the Security Council in August 1999, Putin became the head of the government.
+After serving as the director of the Federal Security Service and as Secretary of the Security Council in August 1999, Putin became the head of the government.
 On 31 December 1999, following the resignation of President Boris Yeltsin, he was appointed Acting President.
 He was first elected President of Russia on 26 March 2000, and then re-elected in 2004, 2012, 2018, and 2024.

 Situation in Russia

 The political situation in Russia in the late 1990s was characterized by social and economic instability, a rise in crime, and the weakening of state institutions both domestically and internationally.
 President Boris Yeltsin suffered from health problems and alcoholism.
 He was not eligible to run for a third term according to the Russian constitution.
 Yeltsin remained energetic and focused in the face of emerging problems, but when it came to the strategic development of the state, he lacked a specific plan.

 There was also a growing sense of separatist sentiment in the country, especially in Chechnya, where the conflict remained unresolved.
 The 1998 financial crisis posed a serious challenge to Russia.
 Against the backdrop of the upcoming 2000 presidential elections, the political situation remained tense and uncertain.

 Russia had already experienced limitations on political competition during the 1996 elections.
 Yeltsin's health problems also weakened his influence.
 His daughter and son-in-law established schemes to enrich themselves and those close to the oligarchic family.
 With an impending change of power in the country, Yeltsin's family and the oligarchs feared for their finances and security, preferring to retain their power and influence.
 After the 1998 crisis, there were no longer advocates for democracy within Yeltsin's circle, and in 1999, those in power did not want, but rather sought the ability to choose Yeltsin's successor themselves.
 There was a growing demand for strengthening state power from society.
 Yeltsin did not see Yevgeny Primakov, who had led the government since 1998, as his successor because he was too closely associated with Gorbachev and the Soviet era.
 This situation created uncertainty on the eve of the transition to new leadership in the country.